 And of course, it was time for big and small surprises.
 Every New Year’s, Dad would bring home a confetti cracker.
 After making a booming sound, it would sprinkle confetti all over the floor and drop one tiny surprise.
 Even though the surprise was made out of plastic and was pretty simple, as a child, it was priceless to me.
-One year, the cracker made a booming sound, confetti spilled onto the floor, but there was no sign of a surprise.
+One year, the cracker made a booming sound, and confetti spilled onto the floor.
+But there was no sign of a surprise.
 I was very sad, but kept looking for it.
 My parents tried to comfort me, “Maybe the people at the factory forgot to put a surprise into the cracker…”

 I protested with all my heart, “No, no, we both saw him yesterday and his granddaughter.”
-“Well,” said Natasha, “I have a proof for you!!
+“Well,” said Natasha, “I have proof for you!!
 When we all had dinner, your mom called his granddaughter Nina, not Snegurochka.”

-I remember my mom replied, very calmly and with a matter-of-fact tone of voice, “Yes, she is Snegurochka, but her name is Nina.
+I remember my mom replied, very calmly and with a matter-of-fact tone of voice.
+“Yes, she is Snegurochka, but her name is Nina.
 Just like you are my daughter and your name is Kira.”
-This calmed me down, I thought to myself “that makes sense.”
+This calmed me down, I thought to myself “That makes sense.”
 And I went back to play without any worries on my mind.

 Midnight was a magical time on New Year’s – all children were allowed to stay up and we all made a wish.
 I also took the tradition from that time to make plans and resolutions for the next year, and I continue the tradition to this day.